 In December, however, you get the opportunity to drive through the canyon on your own.
 This means you can choose a convenient time, stop and explore whenever you want, and capture memorable pictures without people getting in the way!

-View the Wildlife in Their Natural Habitat
+2. Wildlife Viewing in Their Natural Habitat During Winter

 But, during the peak season, you won’t see much of them as they hide away from the crowds.
 This is why December is the ideal time to visit the park and view the wildlife in complete solitude.